winguse/fas/README.md

 - **IP-Based Rate Limiting**: Limit unapproved requests to 1 request per 5 seconds per IP, returning a `429 Too Many Requests` page with an interactive countdown timer.
 - **Multi-lingual Support**: Automatically detects language preferences (`Accept-Language` headers) and serves pages in English (`en`) or Chinese (`zh-CN`).
 - **Secure Dashboard**: Tabbed administrative interface to manage visitor ACL rules, search/filter users, and edit ACL/Cookie YAML configuration.
+- **Shared Secret Protection**: Optionally enforce a `X-Shared-Secret` header (set via `FAS_SHARED_SECRET`) on all endpoints except `/_auth`, ensuring the admin portal and APIs are only reachable through the upstream proxy (e.g. Traefik) and not directly from other pods in the cluster.
 - **Secure Runtime Container**: Multi-arch Docker images built on secure, ultra-minimal `gcr.io/distroless/cc-debian12`.

 ---